jothepro/doxygen-awesome-css/README.md

 ## Features

-- 🌈 Clean, modern design.
+- 🌈 Clean, modern design
-- 🚀 Heavily customizable by changing just CSS-variables.
+- 🚀 Heavily customizable by adjusting CSS-variables
-- 🧩 No changes to the HTML structure of Doxygen required.
+- 🧩 No changes to the HTML structure of Doxygen required
-- 📱 improved mobile usability.
+- 📱 Improved mobile usability
-- 🌘 dark mode support!
+- 🌘 Dark mode support!
+- 🥇 Works best with **doxygen 1.9.1**

 ## Installation